 At this time, BHA went through a very through strategic planning process which culminated in a comprehensive 5 year plan and a name change – to Brattleboro Housing Partnerships.
 The agency was a founding member of a state-wide highly success program for service coordination among elderly and non-elderly residents, SASH.
 The agency received two important grants, one focused on self-sufficiency services to assist individuals to achieve their goals towards greater independence; and the Resident Opportunities and Supportive Services (ROSS) program to assist families with service coordination and self-sufficiency.
 These programs and good success with its financial management enable the agency to create the Resident Wellness and Supportive Services group which focuses on collaboration with area human service agencies to bring appropriate and timely assistance to residents.
 The RWSS group is able to bring early and positive assistance to residents with rent issues and lease violations that would otherwise be handled under the legal enforcement process.

-In 2018 the Brattleboro Housing Partnerships is focused on solidifying its organizational structure; addressing the needs for Melrose relocation Phase II and; perhaps the first demolition of buildings at Melrose.
+In 2018 the Brattleboro Housing Partnerships is focused on solidifying its organizational structure; addressing the needs for Red Clover Commons Phase II and; perhaps the first demolition of buildings at Melrose.
 Given the incredible staff and their working relationships, BHP is working on an application to transform the agency into a Moving-To-Work agency.
 This would enable BHP to more fully focus on the housing needs of the low income in Brattleboro and create a program which truly meets this need.
 Work continues on the capital needs of all BHP’s developments.